maqe/docker-web-template/README.md

 This project is for creating PHP / MySQL based applications from Docker Toolbox.
 (Available on Mac OS / Windows) It would also support native Docker.

+# Security notices

+This template usually use for create development environment.
+We stil need some security checkup before deploy to production.

 # Features

 - PHP 5.5 / MySQL 5.6